Ankith-gangadhar/WPA_handshake_airmon-ng/README.md

 Keep running until you see:

-plaintext
+bash
 Copy
 Edit
 WPA handshake: 3E:B7:E4:DD:3A:19
-🧪 Trigger the Handshake (Deauth Attack)
+💥 Trigger the Handshake (Deauth Attack)
 If no client is connecting or the handshake is taking too long, we can force a device to reconnect by sending deauthentication packets.

 bash